QMUL/wacky/README.md

 The Wacky project is a set of tools for working with the ukwac dataset.
 It consists of

 * A C++ program that does a lot of the heavy lifting
-* A set of python scripts for analyis and further processing
+* A set of python scripts for analysis and further processing
 * A set of scripts for submission to QMUL Apocrita and other HPC services
 * Singularity definitions for creating containers to perform Tensorflow training
 * A Tensorflow word2vec example using wacky data.